stellar-deprecated/docs/guides/issuing-assets.md

 </code-example>

+## Redeeming Assets

+When a user would like to redeem their asset off of the Stellar Network (such as receiving cold, hard cash for an asset representing a physical currency), the process takes places in two
+steps:

+1. On the Stellar Network, the holder of the asset (i.e. the account with the trustline for the asset) sends funds back to the issuing account via a [Payment operation](./concepts/list-of-operations.md#payment).
+2. Outside of the network, the Asset issuer provides liquidity, such as handing over cash at a cashier or ATM.

+It's of note that when tokens are sent back to the issuing (original source) account, they are removed from the global supply of tokens.
+As an asset issuer you may not want this behavior, and you can instead establish a distribution account which establishes the first trustline with the issuing account.
+This has the benefit of also setting an initial monetary supply for your asset, and doesn't cause your asset's monetary supply to grow or shrink each time that payments are sent from or to the issuing account, respectively.

+Regardless of which strategy you use for managing your token's supply, as an asset issuer it is very important to make it clear to asset holders to send the asset back to a specified account of yours, and to provide information on how and when you will provide liquidity upon redemption.

 ## Best Practices

 Once you begin issuing your own assets, there are a few smart practices you can follow for better